-The primary source of monetary compensation comes from the at-fault party’s insurance policy.
+The primary source of compensation comes from the at-fault party’s insurance policy.
 Colorado requires individuals to carry a minimum of $25,000.00 of automobile liability insurance.
-However, when a lawsuit is eminent, determining how much insurance coverage is available is not as simple as you might expect.
-In, Colorado it is not required that the at-fault party disclose how much insurance is available before a lawsuit is filed.
+Finding out how much insurance coverage is available is not as easy as you might expect.
+Unlike other states, Colorado does not require the at-fault party to disclose how much insurance is available before a lawsuit is filed.
 If a lawsuit is filed, the defendant must disclose available insurance 30 days after being served with the Complaint.

 Plaintiffs’ lawyers and insurance agents certainly agree that everyone needs to be sure they have enough insurance to protect you and your family should the unthinkable occur.
-Unfortunately, there are many situations where the defendant’s insurance policy is not enough to fully compensate the plaintiff for the damages caused.
-When this situation occurs, there are several options available.
-For example, the legal representation can attempt to collect compensation against the at-fault driver’s personal assets.
+Unfortunately, there are many situations where the defendant’s insurance policy is not enough to fully compensate for the damages caused.
+There are several options available when this occurs.
+For example, we can try to collect against the at-fault driver personally.